Federigo Reale

-He was a resident of Naples where he completes his studies.
+He was a resident of Naples where he completed his studies.
 He exhibited in 1883 at Rome: Sul lago.
 In 1884 at Turin, he exhibited a study from nature depicting: The Park of Caserta, near the lake of the English Garden.
 Among his works are: Quiete mattinale, Studio d'alberi; Il Volturno; and Il Volturno or Dagli accampamenti dei Garibaldini in 1866.